andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 ---
 layout: post
 permalink: /source-code-line-numbers-ruby-on-rails-marginalia-query-logs
-title: 'Source code line numbers for database queries in Ruby on Rails with Marginalia and Query Logs'
+title: 'Source code locations for database queries in Rails with Marginalia and Query Logs'
 tags: [Ruby on Rails, Ruby, PostgreSQL]
 date: 2025-04-29
 ---

+## Intro
 Back in 2022, we covered how to log database query generation information from a web app using `pg_stat_statements` for Postgres.
 <https://andyatkinson.com/blog/2022/10/07/pgsqlphriday-2-truths-lie>